jamiecopeland/react-boilerplate/readme.md

 # React Boilerplate
-Minimal boilerplate for ES6 React applications using Webpack and Webpack Dev Server.
+Boilerplate for ES6 React applications using Webpack and Webpack Dev Server.

 ## Installation
 ```